 Arrival day - airport pick up

-We meet you at the airport and transfer to south part of Slovenia, to the town of Korte, situated at slovenian coast.
-Easy afternoon in town center and meeting for folowing days.
+We meet you in Ljubljana or at the airport and transfer you to the south part of Slovenia, to the town of Korte, situated at slovenian coast.
+Easy afternoon in town center and meeting for following days.

 Day 1 - All the trails of the edge of Karst